davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 - I just send the right amount of **bytes**
 - I’m **implementing** this **protocol**

-Just by reading this few points you think - this is not for me.
+Just by reading this few points you might think - this is not for me.
 But Sockets are actually very straight forward.
 For example, to get a repose from a web server, you have to just send the following text.

 `GET / HTTP/1.1`

 This is it.
-The server will take this text, parse it and understand that you are making a:
+The server will take this text, parse it, and understand that you are making a:

 - **GET request**: you want something form the server
 - **/**: is the root address of the site.
 Another example would be to write `/contact` to get the contact page.
 - **HTTP/1.1**: tells the server which version of the HTTP you can understand.

 There isn’t much more to it.
-A printer will understand another header, similarly a DNS server will need something specific to its protocol, which is a fancy word for rules, and this rules are publicly available on-line.
+A printer will understand another header, similarly a DNS server will need something specific to its protocol (rules).

 Hard to believe?
 Use a telnet app an connect to your favorite site using this command (only insecure connection will be supported through port 80)